Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Why did you tell me to let it go?

-We've got six inductees in the triptage club
+So we've got six inductees in the Triptitch Club.

 That's beautiful.